 At the moment, Ethermine only supports Ethereum (ETH), Ethereum Classic (ETC), and Zcash (ZEC).

-2Miners is the youngest pool in the list but probably the most ambitious.
+2Miners is the youngest pool in the list but probably the most ambitious, having the most number of supported coins.
 This anonymous mining pool was established at the end of 2017.
-2Miners provides unique design and it is as user-friendly as the mining pool could be:
+2Miners provides unique design and it is as user-friendly as any mining pool could be:

 - Quick start option with ready-to-go mining software